lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/Data Link/data_link_part2.md

 **Hub Review**

 Scenario: 4 devices connected to same 4-port hub (top,bottom,left,right)
-* Hub: Layer 1 device that only sees physical data, doesnt't understand frames, instead a multiport repeater
+* Hub: Layer 1 device, only sees physical data, doesnt't understand frames, instead a multiport repeater
 * If top laptop sends frame **_destined_** for bottom laptop, hub only sees frame as raw data & repeats it to all the other ports
 * left & right laptops receive the raw data, Layer 2 software analyzes the frame, sees it's not intended destination, & discards the frame
 * bottom laptop's layer 2 software sees it's the intended destination & passes on the game data to the game